romanchereshnev/HuGaDB/README.md

 # HuGaDB
 Database for human gait analysis consisting of continues recordings of combined activities, such as walking, running, taking stairs up and down, sitting down, and so on; and the data recorded are segmented and annotated.
 Data were collected from a body sensor network consisting of six wearable inertial sensors (accelerometer and gyroscope) located on the right and left thighs, shins, and feet.
 Additionally, two EMG sensors were used on the quadriceps (front thigh) to measure muscle activity.

-## Sensor Network Topology
-In data collection, a 3-axis accelerometer, a 3-axis gyroscope and electromyography (EMG) sensors were used.
-One 3-axis accelerometer and one 3-axis gyroscope were integrated into a single chip and referred to as inertial sensor.
-In total, three pairs of inertial sensors and one pair of EMG sensors were installed on the right and left legs with elastic bands.
-A pair of inertial sensors was installed on the rectus femoris muscle 5 centimetres above the knee, a pair of sensors around the middle of the shinbone at the level where the calf ends, and a pair on the feet on the metatarsal bones.
-The EMG sensors were placed on vastus lateralis.
-EMG was connected to three electrodes on the skin.
-Between the two electrodes was taken the electric potential.
-In total, 38 signals were collected, 36 from the inertial sensors and 2 from the EMG sensors.

 ## Data Collection

 The participants were performed a combination of activities, and data were recorded continually.
 For instance, a participant was instructed to perform the following activities: starting from a sitting position, sitting - standing up - walking - going up the stairs - walking - sitting down.
 The experimenter recorded the data using a laptop and annotated the data with the activities performed.
 This provided us a long, continuous sequence of segmented data annotated with activities.
 We developed our own data collector program.
 In total, 2,111,962 samples were collected from all the 18 participants, and they provided a total of 10 hours of data.
 Activities are dicribed in Table 1.